 - If a user makes a request for, or later uses a photocopy or reproduction for purposes in excess of "fair use" that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if in its judgment, fulfillment of the order would involve violation of copyright law.

-MRC digital images should be used only for MICA classes and presentations.
-MRC materials should not be reproduced for any reason, and materials should not be used at any event where an admission fee is charged.
+Digital images should be used only for MICA classes and presentations.
+Materials should not be reproduced for any reason, and materials should not be used at any event where an admission fee is charged.